Gross Profit Ratio

 High – A high ratio may indicate high net sales with a constant cost of goods sold or it may indicate a reduced COGS with constant net sales.

-Low – A low ratio may indicate low net sales with a constant cost of goods sold or it may also indicate an increased COGS with constant net sales.
+Low – A low ratio may indicate low net sales with a constant cost of goods sold or it may also indicate an increased COGS with stable net sales.

 >Read Net Profit Ratio